 Loan Amount: $552,000

-Debt consolidation of 8 loans
+Purpose: Debt consolidation of 8 loans

 Loan Amount: $508,000

-Debt consolidation of 7 loans
+Purpose: Debt consolidation of 7 loans

 Loan Amount: $1,600,000

-Outcome: Both husband & wife had been transferred in their employment to Canberra where they had PAYG employment with separate government departments.
-He was a lawyer on $215,000 per annum and she was a midwife on $85,000 per annum.
-They paid rent (significantly subsidised by the ACT Government) on the house they were living in.
-Wife was on Workcover as she had damaged her shoulder – there was no return to work date.
-Due to her injury, she was being paid 75% of her annual salary, being $63,750.
-The investment property they owned in Metro Melbourne was being rented to their daughter at $400 per week, when market rental was $650 per week (evidenced by a rental appraisal letter).
-The husband had a super policy worth $1,500,000 that was able to be accessed at age 65.
-Servicing was unable to be demonstrated on both incomes and rent received.
-To make this deal work, our commonsense approach was to allow the full $85,000 salary for the wife and to allow market rental of $650 per week at 90% (not the usual shading to 80%).
+The wife was on Workcover as she had damaged her shoulder – there was no return to work date.
+Due to her injury, she received 75% of her annual salary, amounting to $63,750.
+The investment property they owned in Metro Melbourne was being rented to their daughter at $400 per week when the market rental was $650 per week (evidenced by a rental appraisal letter).
+Meanwhile, the husband had a super policy worth $1,500,000 which could be accessed at age 65.
+Due to these factors, we couldn’t demonstrate servicing based on both income and rent received.
+Nevertheless, we applied a commonsense approach, allowing the full $85,000 salary for the wife and permitting market rental of $650 per week at 90% (rather than the usual shading to 80%).

 Loan Amount: $375,000

-Complete construction of their owner-occupied property.
+Purpose: Complete construction of owner-occupied home

-Allowable income was the biggest challenge with this opportunity.
-At first glance, servicing was unable to be demonstrated at 0.82 times.
-As the husband had had a stroke in 2014 and was paralysed, we needed to get an understanding of his disablement payments, what was taxable and what was non-taxable, the wife’s carers payments as she was his primary carer and two forms of Centrelink pensions.
-Once we understood all income and were comfortable with its ongoing nature (evidence provided), we were able to make the loan service.
-Other mitigating factors were same builder so continuity of construction continued, low LVR on completion (less than 30%), pensions were about to increase as cash at bank had reduced due to funds being spent on the construction to date and there was circa $430,000 in super that could be used to extinguish the debt in the future.
+Once we understood all income and confirmed its ongoing nature (evidence provided), we were able to make the loan service.
+Other mitigating factors were the same builder so continuity of construction continued, low LVR (loan to value ratio) on completion (less than 30%), and pensions were about to increase as cash at the bank had reduced due to funds being spent on the construction to date and there was circa $430,000 in super that could be used to extinguish the debt in the future.

 Loan Amount: $605,000

-Purchase of a business
+Purpose: Purchase of a business